10 Types of Partnership Marketing (Part 1)

 Our last post covered why partnership marketing matters.
 This week’s post is the first of a 2-part series that covers how companies can partner.
 There are at least 10 types of partnership marketing activities that like-minded companies can engage in; we’ll cover the most common.

-As a quick summary of last week’s post, partnership marketing, or co-marketing, involves two or more companies producing complementary products targeted to like-minded audiences.
+As a quick summary of last week’s post, partnership marketing, or co-marketing, involves two or more companies working together to promote complementary products to like-minded audiences.
 By partnering together, both companies can share in the benefits of accessing new audiences, building brand equity, and growing top-line revenues.

 10 Types of Partnership Marketing